 Dragon Ball ドラゴンボール

-Whether you are a fan of manga or conversely totally foreign to this universe, the name Dragon ball necessarily resonates in your ears.
-Still today a pillar of the shonen genre despite a marked end more than 25 years ago, we make you (re)discover the famous Dragon Ball!
+Whether you are a fan of manga or a total stranger to this universe, the name Dragon Ball will sound familiar to your ears.
+Still today a pillar of the action-adventure shonen manga, despite the fact it ended more than 25 years ago, we make you (re)discover the famous Dragon Ball !

 Published between November 1984 and May 1995, Dragon Ball is a manga that has marked several generations.
-In Japan, Europe, and around the world in general, Dragon Ball is exploding in popularity and helping to contribute to the expansion of the shonen* genre on the international scene.
+In Japan, in Europe and throughout the world in general, Dragon Ball exploded in popularity and contributed to the expansion of manga and the action-adventure genre in shonen* on the international scene.

-*Shonen, is a genre of manga initially intended for boys and young teenagers.
-It is the opposite of the shojo genre, intended for girls and young teenagers.
-Today, the design has evolved and shonen are consumed by everyone, regardless of gender!
+*Shonen is a publishing target for manga in Japan, aimed at boys and young teenagers.
+It is "opposed" to shojo, aimed at girls and young teenagers.
+Today, the concept has evolved and shonen are consumed by everyone, regardless of gender!

 For more information: discover our article on the different genres of manga .

-In its debut, Dragon Ball follows the story of Son Goku, a young boy with a monkey tail, who looks a bit silly.
+In its debut, Dragon Ball follows the story of Son Goku, a young simple-minded boy with a monkey tail.
 While living alone in the middle of a forest on a mountain, one day he meets Bulma, a young teenager who, although intelligent, is as stubborn and impulsive as Son Goku.
-Very quickly, she explains to him that she is looking for the Dragon Balls, balls which, according to legend, make it possible to invoke the dragon Shenron to grant a wish.
+Very quickly, she explains to him that she is looking for the Dragon Balls, which, according to legend, make it possible to invoke the dragon Shenron to grant a wish.

 Son Goku, who has lost a Dragon Ball inherited from his adoptive grandfather, decides to follow Bulma and embark on an adventure that will change his life (and that of Earth).